This post contains affiliate links.

 We unpacked it, stuck it in the backpack it came with, and were off!
 I was relieved, because we had already gifted our Cosco car seat to another family member, and our backup plan was the Ride Safer vest.

 The Wayb travel car seat is really lightweight and it fits in a nice backpack.
 It is easy to transport.
 The backpack has a strap that allows it to attach to the handle of your rolling luggage.
 It is really handy.
-I had no problems taking it as carry-on on multiple flights, it fit in the overhead compartment on even budget carriers.
+I had no problems taking it as carry-on on multiple flights, it is easy to store in the overhead bin on even budget carriers.

 I did get some questions about it at checkin at the airports.
 My child did not sit in it on any flight.
 We used it in rental cars in Italy, France, and Spain using the built-in lower anchors with no problem.
 I think maybe in older vehicles it may be harder to install, but we had only new vehicles and had no problems.
 I did not use the seatbelt installation.
 It was a little challenging to get it tight but still easier than other seats.
 I do feel like the tightening process could be improved upon.